Saijō, Hiroshima (Shōbara): History

 During the 5th century A.D., a kofun grave chamber was constructed in the area.
 On February 10, 1898, the village of Saijō was incorporated into the town of Saijō.
 On October 1 of the same year, the districts of Ezo, Nuka, and Mikami, along with the town of Saijō and the villages of Mikoto and Yahoko, were combined to create Hiba District.

-A new town of Saijō was created on February 11, 1942 when the original town of Saijō and the village of Mikoto merged.
-Due to geographic considerations, the Miino Yukiasa section of Yahoko Village was split off on December 1, 1953 and merged with Hachikawa Village in the Nita District of Shimane Prefecture.
+A new town of Saijō was created on February 11, 1942, when the original town of Saijō and the village of Mikoto merged.
+Due to geographic considerations, the Miino Yukiasa section of Yahoko Village was split off on December 1, 1953, and merged with Hachikawa Village in the Nita District of Shimane Prefecture.

-The town of Saijō reincorporated on March 31, 1954 when it merged with the village of Yahoko.
+The town of Saijō reincorporated on March 31, 1954, when it merged with the village of Yahoko.
 Fifty-one years later, the towns of Saijō, Hiwa, Kuchiwa, Takano, and Tōjō from Hiba District, Hiroshima, and the town of Sōryō (from Kōnu District) all merged with the city of Shōbara.
 After 106 years of independent history, the town of Saijō ceased to exist, and it became a municipal division within Shōbara.

 Demographics

-As of November 2021, the town had a population of 3,146 and a density of 13.86 persons per km².
-The total area was 226.91 km².
+As of November 2021, the town had a population of 3,146 and a density of 13.86 persons per km^{2}.
+The total area was 226.91 km^{2}.